annstrange/breast-cancer-cnn/README.md

 ![hematoxylin](imgs/Hematoxylin.png) ![eosin](imgs/Eosin.png)

-These can be used as input in place of the full color images to see if any improvement in learning can be gained.
+These can be superimposed and used as input in place of the full color images to see if any improvement in learning can be gained.

 In the case of supervised learning, we do not need to provide these features explicitly.
 In this case images are fed to the CNN, along with each class as a label (Benign (B) or Malignant (M)).
 From the automatic update of filter values in the training process, CNN should be able to extract the computational features.